dart-lang/site-www/src/tools/pub/dependencies.md

 ## Best practices

-It’s important to actively manage your dependencies and ensure that your packages use the freshest versions possible.
+It's important to actively manage your dependencies and ensure that your packages use the freshest versions possible.
 If any dependency is stale,
 then you might have not only a stale version of that package,